cynic-net/comci/README.md

     #   from a list of all the parameters in tscript/int.params.

     $ git rebase -i         # Squash fixups into final commit.
-    $ git tscript run       # Run all tests against this new commit.
+    $ git tscript run @     # Run all tests against this new commit.
 If the
                             # commit has already had some tests run against
                             # it, this will run only the not-yet-run tests.
+                            # Since test results are linked to the commit's
+                            # tree, squashing commits will not force
+                            # re-running tests.

     #   You can work on something else while these run in the background.